rapzaDev/Letmeask/README.md

 That was the 6th edition of the NLW by the Rocketseat!
 They planted some challenges that I had to apply alone to improve the project.

 ### Challenges:
-- Make the project full responsive
+- Make the project full responsive.
 - Add a dark theme to the project and persist the choosen theme.
 - I also added a control on the admin page.
-If the user is not the admin of the current room, they will not be able to see your content as an admin
+If the user is not the admin of the current room, they will not be able to see your content as an admin.